-The Promise Fulfilled How do we celebrate the coming of the Holy Spirit to dwell among us on earth?
-We remember the Holy Spirit coming to us 10 days after the Ascension of our Lord Jesus Christ.
-When The Holy Spirit came, He gave the apostles the ability to speak in different languages and to be understood by all.
+12 The Promise Fulfilled During the building of the Tower of Babel, the people were scattered and spoke different languages.
+But when The Holy Spirit came, He gave the apostles the ability to speak in different languages and be understood by all.
 The Holy Spirit unites all people.
-Unlike when the Tower of Babel was built, the people were scattered and spoke different languages.
 Vocabulary Words Pentecost "fiftieth day" in Greek; the celebration of the Holy Spirit coming to dwell among us.
-Procession Procession is progression, i.e; when a multitude, headed by the clergy, goes forth in regular order.
+Procession Procession is progression, when a multitude, headed by the clergy, goes forth in regular order.
 'Procession' also means proceeding from a place or a person.
-E.g., The Holy Spirit proceeds from the Father.
+E.g. The Holy Spirit proceeds from the Father.
 Qurbana This is a Syriac word derived from the verb "Kareb," which means gifts, offerings, and present.
 We also call it the Divine Liturgy.
 Appa The way to address Dad affectionately in Malayalam Speaking in tongues Or the gift of tongues; this ability was given to the apostles to speak in different languages and to be understood by everyone.
-One day in school, Christina noticed how many different kinds of people were in her class beyond being classified as boys and girls.
-There were kids that looked very different from herself, some with darker skin, others with lighter skin, some with different hair, and even some with different accents!
-Christina thought that it was amazing that, although everyone was so different, they all got along and were friends.
-The following Sunday, Christina was at Church and started thinking about her friends at school.
+One day in school, Christina was observing her classmates.
+Some looked very different from her, some had darker skin and others with lighter skin, some with different hair, and even some with different accents!
+Christina thought that it was amazing that although everyone was so different, they all got along and were friends.
+The following Sunday, Christina was still thinking about her friends at school.
 The church service felt longer than other Sundays, and Tommy was getting restless as he was standing and trying to understand what was going on.
 He started to complain that he was tired.
-Christina grins at him with encouragement from her place next to their mother.
+Christina smiled at him with encouragement from her place next to their mother knowing the reason why it was a longer service.
+It was the Feast of Pentecost!
 "I am tired of standing.
 Can I sit now?" whines Tommy to his father.

 "We must stand when the clergy and altar servers make the procession while sprinkling us with water to receive the Holy Spirit," says Mr. George.
 Tommy is excited when he hears about the water.
 He remembers this from last year and thinks it is fun to get wet when Fr.
 Alexander splashes them with the branch and holy water.
 After the Holy Qurbana, Tommy asks, "What language was Fr.
-Alexander saying when he said prayers in all the different directions with the cross?"
-Christina answers brightly, "It's Syriac, the ancient language of our early church.
-It is also a version of the language that Jesus spoke!
-I can read the translation in English to you from the special book for Pentecost if you would like?"
+Alexander speaking when he said prayers in all the different directions with the Cross?"
+Christina answers brightly, "It's Syriac, the ancient language of our early Church.
+It is also a version of the language which Jesus spoke!
+I can read the translation in English to you from the special book for Pentecost if you like?"
 "Oh yeah, I saw Appa using that special book," says Tommy.
-"It got a little wet when the priest sprayed us with water," he adds with a little worry.
+"It got a little wet when the priest sprayed us with water," and laughed.
 "It will dry," says Mr. George as he joins them after the Qurbana.
 "What are you kids talking about?"
 Christina explains, "Tommy didn't know what language they spoke during the Pentecost service.
 Do you know what they were praying for, Tommy?" she asks.
-"No," says Tommy.
-"I just know that when Qurbana is extra long, I have to stand longer," he whines.
+"No," says Tommy, "I just know that when Qurbana is extra long, I have to stand longer," he whines.
 "But that also means something special is happening, right?
-That's why we have special books for extra services."
+That's why we have special books for extra services?"
 "Right, Tommy!" says Mr. George.